-Right now, the AMD Radeon RX 5700 XT is trading blows with the 2060 Super, delivering performance sometimes higher and sometimes lower, depending on the test.
-This means that the AMD Radeon RX 5700 XT is still absolutely worth your time and money, but it doesn't quite blow away the competition.
+Right now, the AMD Radeon RX 5700 XT is trading blows with the 2060 Super, sometimes outperforming and sometimes underperforming, depending on the test.
+This means that the AMD Radeon RX 5700 XT is still absolutely worth your time and money, but it’s not head and shoulders above the competition.

-AMD Navi graphics cards aren’t the first mainstream-accessible graphics cards to be based on a 7nm manufacturing process, but they are the first to be built from the ground up for gaming.
+AMD Navi graphics cards aren’t the first mainstream-accessible graphics cards to use a 7nm manufacturing process, but they are the first to be built from the ground up with gaming as its main goal.
 AMD hopes to boost rasterization performance in games by tailoring its graphics architecture specifically around gaming – rather than the compute-focused performance of the AMD Radeon VII.

-In practice, this means that even with a technically weaker GPU, the AMD Radeon RX 5700 XT is regularly able to compete head-to-head with the Radeon VII, thanks to its new RDNA architecture.
-This architecture should be able to deliver up to 1.25 times the performance at the same clock speed as the previous GCN, or Graphics Core Next.
+In practice, this means that even with a technically weaker GPU, the AMD Radeon RX 5700 XT is regularly able to stand up to the Radeon VII, thanks to its new RDNA architecture.
+This architecture should be able to provide up to 1.25 times the performance at the same clock speed as the previous GCN, or Graphics Core Next.
 This boost to performance-per-clock is joined by the benefits to power efficiency brought by the move to 7nm.

 There are plenty of important software features in the AMD Radeon RX 5700XT, as well, however.

-It seems like AMD is meeting Nvidia on the battlefield, providing Radeon Image Sharpening.
-This will intelligently sharpen images – rather than just a straight sharpening filter, RIS is contrast-aware, so you don’t end up with any strange looking artifacts or textures in complicated scenes.
-The best part is that this will work on most games, without developers needing to jump in.
+It seems like AMD is meeting Nvidia head on, providing Radeon Image Sharpening.
+This intelligently sharpens images – rather than just a straight sharpening filter, RIS is contrast-aware, so you don’t end up with any strange looking artifacts or textures in complicated scenes.
+The best part is that it doesn’t necessarily need developers to jump in for it to work on most games.

-The AMD Radeon RX 5700 also has a feature for the esports players out there, who don’t really care about image quality, but are more interested in raw performance.
+The AMD Radeon RX 5700 also has a feature for the esports players out there, who are less focused on image quality, and are more focused on raw performance.
 And, with AMD Radeon Anti-Lag, those users should see much lower latency.
-This mode will essentially tell your processor to wait to send new frames to the GPU until its ready.
+This mode will essentially tell your processor to wait until the GPU is ready before sending new frames to it.
 That way, there shouldn’t be a buffer of frames waiting to be displayed, which can result in input lag in fast-paced titles like Counter-Strike: Global Offensive.

 CPU: 3.8Ghz AMD Ryzen 9 3900X (12-core, 70MB cache, up to 4.6GHz)